Ukrainians Welcomed to Nottingham

 Thanks to BritishNewspaperArchive.co.uk for the articles featured here.

 When our campaign started in 2016, former world featherweight champion Barry McGuigan wished us luck.
-He also mentioned a similar campaign, for a statue to Rinty Monaghan in Belfast.
+He also mentioned a similar campaign, for a statue in memory of Rinty Monaghan in Belfast.

 In 2015, a statue of the former world champion boxer, John ‘Rinty’ Monaghan was unveiled close to his birthplace in Belfast.
 Monaghan was the first boxer from the city to win a world title, becoming flyweight champion in 1948.